-- Relationship between the project and the Aims of the Association (listed below);
+- Relationship between the project and the Aims of the Association, listed below (this is important);

 - How the award will be used (give some indication of the budget for the study and the way in which the grant would contribute to the completion of the project);

-- Any other sources of funding for this project?
-(If 'Yes', please indicate these sources);
+- Other sources of funding for this project (please indicate these sources);

-- Please indicate if you are enrolled as a student, and if so, your course (e.g. B.Sc., M.A., PhD) and year of study.
+- If you are enrolled as a student, please state your course (e.g. M.Sc., M.A., PhD) and year of study.

 - Lastly, please state in your email letter if you are applying for the Open to All Women award or the Māori Women award.
 You cannot apply for both awards.

-Applications should be sent by email attachment, by 31st October 2016, to: email@example.com
+Applications should be sent by email attachment, by 31st October 2017, to Julie Benjamin at: email@example.com

 See also the New Horizons